-Dr. Tester is a pediatrician with a clinical and research focus on childhood obesity.
+Dr. Tester has a clinical and research focus on childhood obesity, with board certification in both pediatrics as well as obesity medicine.
 She is a co-director of Healthy Hearts, which is a multidisciplinary weight management clinic within the Department of Cardiology at Children’s Hospital & Research Center Oakland.
-Her research expertise is on the influence of children’s environments on their ability to be physically active and have a healthy diet.
+Her research has focused on the influence of children’s environments on their ability to be physically active and have a healthy diet.